 "This translation—the first into English—of The Life of Jesus Christ by Ludolph of Saxony will be welcomed both by scholars in various fields and by practicing Christians.
 It is at the same time an encyclopedia of biblical, patristic, and medieval learning and a compendium of late medieval spirituality, stressing the importance of meditation in the life of individual believers.
 It draws on an astonishing number of sources and sheds light on many aspects of the doctrinal and institutional history of the Church down to the fourteenth century."

 "Modern readers will find Ludolph's work fanciful.
-There is much here for meditation, and each section concludes with a prayer.
+This is much here for meditation, and each section concludes with a prayer.
 The Life of Christ is not for the gullible, but it can be recommended for lectio and spiritual reading."

 Sr. Sarah Schwartzberg, OSB, Spirit and Life